Madame Tussauds London – tickets, prices, what to expect

 Most visitors spend two hours at Madame Tussauds, exploring all the exhibits, including the Marvel Super Heroes 4D movie and Star Wars experience.

-The good news is there is no time limit on your ticket.
+Since it is a self-paced walk-through attraction, there is no time restriction on your entry tickets.

 Once inside, you can spend as much time as you need.